ImageMagick/Usage-Markdown/draw/index.md

 **Interactive Curve Generation** is also possible by using some vector graphic editors.

-For example *Luis Guerra* reports that "[Inkscape](http://www.inkscape.org/)" generated bezier curves can be made accessible using the "Edit -&gt; XML Editor" function then selecting the path or shape you want the control points for.
+For example, *Luis Guerra* reports that "[Inkscape](http://www.inkscape.org/)" generated bezier curves can be made accessible using the "Edit -&gt; XML Editor" function then selecting the path or shape you want the control points for.

 > Do you know of other ways of extracting a bezier curve (giving either two or one control point per point on curve) using a GUI tool.
 > Or perhaps some other technique for generating such curves?